saymrwulf/transformers/notes.md

-2024-05-22T23:39:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2024-07-15T23:01:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2024-07-26T01:08:00 - Late-night bugfix on financial RL environment (transformers)
+2024-05-22T23:39:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2024-07-15T23:01:00 - Testing bigger LLM config, referencing 'Attention Is All You Need' (transformers) 2024-07-26T01:08:00 - Late-night bugfix on financial RL environment (transformers) 2024-07-26T21:35:00 - Minor doc updates: linking to article on quantization (transformers)